roshangm1/blog/content/posts/2021-06-10-why-not-to-use-in-jsx.md

 \
 **_Solution?_**\
 \
 Personally, I almost always try to avoid using `&&` operator while comparing things in JSX.
 I prefer using ternary operators `? :` instead.
 Unlike `&&` operator, ternary operators do not increase the cognitive complexity of the code as the only purpose of ternary operators is to compare two values.
-I find it more readable and concise. \
+I find it more readable and concise.
+Having said that, if the number of lines for the increases, I prefer to extract the jsx into a function and use `if` statements.\
 \
 But if you insist in using `&&` , then I would recommend you to wrap the variable (`name` in this case) with `Boolean` or use double negation `!!` to cast it to boolean value.